Gijon Apartment Menendez Valdes

-Very comfortable apartment of 98 sqm with very good standards
+Very bright and spacious apartment of 98 sqm with good standards

-Located in Menendez Valdés Street in Gijón.
+Located in Menendez Valdés Street , Gijon center town .
 Principality of Asturias ( Spain)

-It is situated in one of the most commercial areas of the city.
+It is situated in one of the most commercial area in the town.

 1Fully equipped kitchen (Microwave, Refrigerator,Washing machine,Crockery, Glassware,Cuttery and various kitchen utensils)